lotusatease/ifosslawbook/main.md

 July 2014

-A history of FOSS law and licensing {#chap.history}
+A history of FOSS law and licensing
 ===================================

 author:\[Engelfriet,Arnoud\]